 Cool Summer

 Cool Summer is the coolest and slightly brightest Summer subtype, influenced by Winter.
 It has higher contrast and deeper tones while keeping a soft appearance.
+Cool summer is also known as True summer in some color analysis systems.

 Light Summer